 Eating healthy is challenging for most of us.
 A diet rich in fruits, vegetables, complex carbohydrates and protein is ideal.
-But if you have cancer and are going through chemotherapy, staying on a healthy diet — or even eating at all — can become extremely difficult.
+But if you have cancer and are going through chemotherapy, maintaining a healthy diet — or even eating at all — can become extremely difficult.

-“Everyone reacts a little differently to chemotherapy,” said Bice.
-“So we encourage patients to listen to their body and see what works for them.
-It’s important to take advantage of the days they feel well.
-If there are a couple of days after chemo that you aren’t feeling very good that’s understandable, we’ll give you tips and tricks to get through those days.”
+It’s important to take advantage of the days you feel well.
+If there are a couple of days after chemotherapy that you aren’t feeling very good that’s understandable, we’ll give you tips and tricks to get through those days.

-On good days, Bice recommends doing the best you can to have a full meal.
-For instance, if you are hungry in the morning, enjoy a hearty breakfast, she tells them.
+On good days, do the best you can to have a full meal.
+For instance, if you are hungry in the morning, enjoy a hearty breakfast.
 Your appetite may dwindle later in the day.

-Some tips Bice gives for overcoming nausea/vomiting while undergoing cancer treatment include:
+Some tips for overcoming nausea/vomiting while undergoing cancer treatment include:

 - Eat small, frequent meals (6-8 small meals vs. 3 large meals)

 - Avoid strong smells/odors (stay out of the kitchen when cooking and try to eat more cold/room temp foods – warm foods are more odorous)

 - Eat more bland foods – avoid foods that are very sweet, greasy or fatty